mauretto78/advanced-custom-post-type-lite/readme.txt

 = 1.0.13 (2022-08-30) =

-* fix deactivation bug (class not found)
+* Fix deactivation bug (class not found)
-* save element is closed or not in LC
+* Save element is closed or not in LC
-* sync metadata on change ACPT definitions
+* Sync metadata on change ACPT definitions
 * Fixed category import
 * Import custom taxonomies
 * UI/UX improvements
-* removed external reference to iconify
+* Removed external reference to iconify library

+= 1.0.14 (2023-02-24) =

+* Renaming DB tables
+* Completely new UI (from PRO version)
+* Taxonomy meta
+* Backend fixes and improvements (from PRO version)